-The liability of an employer for complete withdrawal from the Plan is determined as the sum of the unamortized balances, as of the end of the Plan Year preceding withdrawal, of the employer's prorated shares of each of the following:
+The liability of an employer for complete withdrawal from the Plan is determined as the sum of the unamortized balances, as of the end of the plan year preceding withdrawal, of the employer's prorated shares of each of the following:

-- > the Plan's unfunded vested liability as of December 31, 1999; - > the change in the Plan's unfunded vested liability as of the end of each subsequent Plan year (to the end of the Plan year preceding withdrawal); and - > reallocated amounts that would have been payable to the Plan as withdrawal liability payments for withdrawals in preceding years, except that they were nonassessable under certain statutory provisions or not collectible; and - > amounts representing the present value of vested benefits eliminated due to implementation of the Rehabilitation Plan (Affected Benefits).
+- The Plan's unfunded vested liability as of December 31, 1999 - The change in the Plan's unfunded vested liability as of the end of each subsequent plan year (to the end of the plan year preceding withdrawal) - Reallocated amounts that would have been payable to the Plan as withdrawal liability payments for withdrawals in preceding years, except that they were nonassessable under certain statutory provisions or not collectible - Amounts representing the present value of vested benefits eliminated due to implementation of the Rehabilitation Plan (Affected Benefits)

-Unamortized Balances
+Unamortized balances

-The "unamortized balance" of the first three of these sources of liability assessment is determined by reducing each figure by 5% of its original amount for each full year from the end of the Plan Year as of which the charge was originally determined to the end of the Plan Year immediately preceding withdrawal.
+The "unamortized balance" of each of these sources of liability assessment (other than Affected Benefits pools) is determined by reducing each figure by 5% of its original amount for each full year from the end of the plan year as of which the charge was originally determined to the end of the plan year immediately preceding withdrawal.
 The Affected Benefits pools are amortized over 15 years at the interest rate used for plan funding for the Plan Year for which the pool was established.

-Initial Amount
+Initial amount